lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The lines of code that follow alias the workflow that was extended previously to the name of the current working directory, in this case ``tutorial_01_geometry``.

-The final lines of code in the ``SConstruct`` file allow SCons to pass a target build sequence if the Abaqus executable is not found.
+The final lines of code in the ``SConstruct`` file allow SCons to skip building a target sequence if the Abaqus executable is not found.

 ***********************************